NGC 7469

 NGC 7469 is an intermediate spiral galaxy in the constellation of Pegasus.
-NGC 7469 is located about 200 million light-years away from Earth, which means, given its apparent dimensions, that NGC 7469 is approximately 90,000 light-years across.
+NGC 7469 is located about 200 million light-years away from Earth, which means, given its apparent dimensions, that NGC 7469 is approximately 142,000 light-years across.
 It was discovered by William Herschel on November 12, 1784.

 NGC 7469 is a type I Seyfert galaxy, characterised by its bright nucleus.
 It is also a luminous infrared source with a powerful starburst embedded into its circumnuclear region.
 The coexistence of a circumnuclear starburst ring and an active galactic nucleus have turned NGC 7469 into a key target for studying their relation.
 NGC 7469 interacts with its smaller companion IC 5283, forming a pair collectively known in the Atlas of Peculiar Galaxies as Arp 298.
-NGC 7469 will be one of the first galaxies to be observed by the James Webb Space Telescope.
+NGC 7469 is one of the first galaxies observed by the James Webb Space Telescope.

 Characteristics

 Active galactic nucleus

 NGC 7469 is a type 1.2 Seyfert galaxy and one of the most well studied Seyfert galaxies.
 In 1943, this galaxy was one of six nebulae listed by American astronomer Carl K. Seyfert that showed broad emission lines in their nuclei.
 Members of this class of objects became known as Seyfert galaxies, and they were noted to have a higher than normal surface brightness in their nuclei.
 NGC 7469 was also noted to have very broad hydrogen lines.
 Type 1 Seyfert galaxies are identified as having broad emission lines and being radio-quiet active galactic nuclei (AGN) in the unified scheme suggested in the 1990s.